- Highest sensitivity allows for early detection of small features at a 10% metal loss threshold.

 Prescription & Prognosis

 When tank bottom corrosion has reliable diagnoses, a prescriptive management plan that considers both the present and the future is required to keep assets reliable and compliant.
-“ROSOFT for Tanks” is a versatile data management and planning system that visualizes all inspection findings.
+“ROSOFT for Tanks” is a versatile data management and planning system that visualizes all inspection findings (from 10% metal loss).
 Our software enables quick & easy development of repair scenarios, and corresponding Bills of Material, supporting an effective maintenance strategy.

 From inspection and evaluation, to integrity assessment, lifetime care and integrity management for storage tanks extends the maximum allowable inspection intervals up to 20-25 years.
 Our integrity team provides a short-term prescription and long-term prognosis to help optimize expenditure by providing sound advice on mitigation, repair, and future needs.